tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 However, in *theory*, recursion is one the most important ideas in all of computer science.
 Some of the benefits to learning recursion are:

+- [Recursion plays a fundamental role in the theoretical study of computation](https://en.wikipedia.org/wiki/General_recursive_function).
+Recursive functions can be used as the foundation for *all* computation, e.g. *any* loop can be translated into a recursive function that does the same thing.
 - For a few kinds of algorithms, such as parsers, recursion is a common and practical technique.
-Also, the important sorting algorithms [[quicksort]] and [[mergesort]] are naturally recursive, and their recursive implementation is both efficient and quite readable.
+Also, the important sorting algorithms [[quicksort]] and [[mergesort]] are naturally recursive, and their recursive implementation is both efficient and readable.
 - There are some programming languages, such as [Haskell](http://en.wikipedia.org/wiki/Haskell_%28programming_language%29) and [Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)), that have no loops!
 In such languages, you *must* use recursion, or functions that are based on recursion.
 - It is often easier to *reason* about recursive functions than iterative ones.
-Recursive functions are often mathematical definitions in disguise, and so you can use mathematics to help understand your function's correctness, performance, or memory usage.
+Recursive functions can often be treated like mathematical definitions, and so you can use mathematics to help understand your function's correctness, performance, or memory usage.
 - The source code for recursive functions is often shorter, simpler, and more elegant than non-recursive functions.
 This can make your programs more readable, and less likely to have bugs (bugs love to hide in hard-to-read code).
-- [Recursion plays a fundamental role in the theoretical study of computation](https://en.wikipedia.org/wiki/General_recursive_function).
-Recursive functions can be used as the foundation for *all* computation, e.g. *any* loop can be translated into a recursive function that does the same thing.

 In practice, recursion is probably best thought of as one of the tools a programmer can use to solve programming problems.
 Use it when it makes sense, and avoid it when it doesn't.